marnec/adorea_exercise/README.md

 - You can start the dev mode if you need with `make dev`.
 It targets a different stage of the docker file and produces an image tagged with `development` so you should be able to go back and forth between them freely

 -  I wrote e2e test of service A as a demonstrative example of how I would make tests.
 Unit tests are missing and also the e2e test for service B is missing.
-Writing e2e test for service B would have meant also writing a mock of service B and mocking different type of responses that are expected from service B.
+Writing e2e test for service B would have meant also writing a mock of service A and mocking different type of responses that are expected from service A.

 - I tried out prisma, I usually don't use it.
 I don't know if I did something in the wrong way